Nice3point/RevitExtensions/Readme.md

 button.SetLargeImage("C:\Pictures\RibbonIcon32.png");
 ```

-ёThe **SetAvailabilityController()** method specifies the class that decides the availability of PushButton
+The **SetAvailabilityController()** method specifies the class that decides the availability of PushButton

 ```c#
 pushButton.SetAvailabilityController<CommandController>();